 Ted Polhemus has worked as special events coordinator of the ICA (London), the external curator of the ‘Streetstyle’ exhibition at the Victoria & Albert Museum (London), advisor to the ‘Style Surfing’ exhibition at the Karyn Lovegrove Gallery (Melbourne) and a contributor to the ‘Taste’ exhibition at the Bonnefanten Museum (Maastricht).
 He has lectured and been a guest on TV and radio in the UK, USA, Italy, Netherlands, Germany, France, Belgium, Sweden, Norway, Turkey, Austria, Brazil, Argentina, Australia, South Korea and Japan.
-His streetstyle photography has been exhibited at The Photographers Gallery (London) and is available through the PYMCA photo library.
+His streetstyle photography has been exhibited at The Photographers Gallery (London).
 As well as a writer and photographer he is also a consultant in advertising, marketing and fashion.

 Some books written or edited by Ted Polhemus:

 The Body as a Medium of Expression (co-editor + author of ‘Social Bodies’ essay), Penguin, London, 1975.

 Social Aspects of the Human Body: A Reader of Key Texts (editor), Penguin, London, 1978.